h2tc-roboticsx/H2TC/README.md

 python src/extract --srcpath XXXPATH --tarpath YOURPATH
 ```
 `XXXPATH` is the path where you downloaded the packed raw data in. `YOURPATH` is the target path where you want to extract the packed data to.
-Each extracted recording should be under the folder `YOURPATH/data`.
+After extraction done, each extracted recording should be under the folder `YOURPATH/data`.
 For example, the raw data of the recording "011998" should be organized in a way as below:

 <!-- * ***YOURPATH/***
   * ***data/***